Vyacheslav-Lapin/lombok-demo/README.md

 ```shell
 ./mvnw clean generate-sources
 ```
-Then you can view delombok result in `target/generated-sources/delomboked` folder.
+Then you can view delombok result in `target/generated-sources/delomboked` folder (if you use IntelliJ IDEA, you should unmark this directory if it automatically marked as "generated source root", to avoid class conflicts).

 Test sources delombok action attached to `process-test-sources` phase.
 So, for delombok sources and tests, placed in `src/main/java` and `src/test/java` respectively, tap this command in terminal:
 ```shell
 ./mvnw clean generate-test-sources
 ```
-Then you can view delombok results in `target/generated-sources/delomboked` and `target/generated-test-sources/delomboked` folders respectively.
+Then you can view delombok results in `target/generated-sources/delomboked` and `target/generated-test-sources/delomboked` folders respectively (if you use IntelliJ IDEA, you should unmark this directories if it automatically marked as "generated source root", to avoid class conflicts).

 ## How to enter
 Then go to http://localhost:8080/swagger-ui.html for swagger-ui